Background pattern

 If you take more Carvedilol Teva than you should

-If you (or someone else) have taken too many tablets or think a child has taken some tablets, contact your doctor immediately or go to the nearest hospital emergency department.
-A overdose may cause a drop in blood pressure (causing weakness and trembling), wheezing, vomiting, very slow heart rate, heart failure, respiratory problems, and loss of consciousness.
-You can also contact the Toxicology Information Service; Phone 91 562 04 20.
+If you (or someone else) swallow too many tablets or think that a child has swallowed some, contact your doctor or go to the nearest hospital casualty department immediately.
+An overdose may cause a drop in blood pressure (leading to feeling weak and shaky), wheezing, vomiting, slow heart rate, heart failure, breathing problems and loss of consciousness.
+You can also contact the Poisons Information Service; Telephone 91 562 04 20.

 If you forget to take Carvedilol Teva

-If you forget to take a dose, take another one as soon as you remember, as long as it is not almost time for your next dose.
-Do not take a double dose to make up for the missed doses.
+If you forget to take a dose, take another as soon as you remember, unless it is nearly time for your next dose.
+Do not take a double dose to make up for forgotten doses.

-Do not stop treatment abruptly, as this may cause adverse effects.
-If you need to stop, your doctor will gradually reduce your dose.
+Do not stop treatment abruptly, as side effects may occur.
+If treatment is to be stopped, your doctor will reduce your dose gradually.

 Side effects are less likely if you are being treated for angina or high blood pressure than if you are being treated for heart failure.